Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 ### V6.0 Notes

-In V6.0 the focus is on the front-end, now move to be a proper [Vue](https://vuejs.org/) project.
+In V6.0 the focus is on the front-end, now updated to be a proper [Vue](https://vuejs.org/) project.

 ### V5.0 Notes